Statement: Improving consumer access to mobile services at 3.6 GHz to 3.8 GHz

-This document confirms Ofcom’s intention to expand spectrum access for mobile services in the 3.6GHz to 3.8GHz band.
-This band has been identified by the UK and EU as the primary band for 5G.
+This document confirms Ofcom’s intended approach to expanding spectrum access for future mobile services in the 3.6GHz to 3.8GHz band in order to enable citizens and consumers across the UK to benefit from future mobile services including 5G.